geoff-lew/numeric-toolkit/README.md

 ### Let skills self-track via comments

-Several skills automatically log a comment on the relevant Numeric task after they run — recording what was done, when, and what the outcome was.
+Skills can automatically log a comment on the relevant Numeric task after they run — recording what was done, when, and what the outcome was.
 This creates a native audit trail inside Numeric and lets skills make smart decisions on subsequent runs.
-For example, the overdue nudge skill checks the comment history before sending a reminder, so it won't re-notify someone if they were already nudged in the last 48 hours.
+For example, the overdue nudge skill will check the comment history before sending a reminder, so it won't re-notify someone if they were already nudged in the last 48 hours.

-### Reference your existing Numeric configuration

-Skills work best when pointed at the specific workspaces, reports, and tasks you've already set up in Numeric — rather than describing things from scratch each time.
-Claude can look these up via the MCP, but being explicit gets faster, more precise results.

-For example:
-- *"Run the close pulse for the **US Entity** workspace"*
-- *"Pull the task called **Export CFO Monthly Report** assigned to me and process it"*
-- *"Process all outstanding JE tasks in the current period"*
-- *"What tasks are due in the next 2 days?"*

-You can bake these specifics directly into a skill or task description so they're applied automatically on every run — no need to specify them each time.

 ### Customize a skill to fit your workflow